Polish president calls off big election rallies due to coronavirus

 The opposition’s leading candidate Malgorzata Kidawa-Blonska said on Twitter that she too was putting big rallies on hold.

-The spokesman for Andrzej Duda’s campaign, Adam Bielan, said that all trips on the president’s campaign bus had been canceled but he would continue to travel around the country in his capacity as president.

 Poland said on Monday that it would introduce checks on its borders in an attempt to stop the spread of the virus.
-It has also said that events involving over 1,000 people should be canceled.

-On Tuesday, the deputy head of the president’s office Pawel Mucha told private broadcaster Polsat News that he currently saw no reason to change the date of the elections, with the first round due on May 10, and a runoff penciled in for May 24.
+Authorities in the western city of Poznan said on Tuesday they were recommending that all schools close as of Wednesday, while Education Minister Dariusz Piontkowski said further school closures could be considered.

+The first coronavirus case in Poznan, in a middle-aged woman in a serious condition, was reported on Monday.
+The deputy major was quoted by PAP saying it was better to act sooner than later with the decision to close the schools.

-Reporting by Alan Charlish and Joanna Plucinska; Editing by Robert Birsel and Alison Williams
+Reporting by Alan Charlish, Joanna Plucinska and Marcin Goclowski; Editing by Robert Birsel and Alison Williams